MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-network-howto-vnet-to-onprem.md

 8. Enter the IP network range that defines the network range of the on-premises network to which the VPN will connect.

-9. Select **Virtual appliance** for **Next hop type*' and `172.16.1.4`.
+9. Select **Virtual appliance** for **Next hop type** and `172.16.1.4`.
 Use your IP range if you're using a different IP range.

     ![](./media/azure-stack-network-howto-vnet-to-onprem/image12.png)

 10. Select **Save**.

-## Activate the Fortigate NVA
+## Activate the FortiGate NVA

-Activate the Fortigate NVA and set up an IPSec VPN connection on each NVA.
+Activate the FortiGate NVA and set up an IPSec VPN connection on each NVA.

-To activate each Fortigate NVA will require a valid license file from Fortinet.
+To activate each FortiGate NVA will require a valid license file from Fortinet.
 The NVAs will **not** function until you have activated each NVA.
-For more information how to get a license file and steps to activate the NVA, see the Forinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/fortigate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).
+For more information how to get a license file and steps to activate the NVA, see the Fortinet Document Library article [Registering and downloading your license](https://docs2.fortinet.com/vm/azure/FortiGate/6.2/azure-cookbook/6.2.0/19071/registering-and-downloading-your-license).

 Once you've activated the NVAs, create an IPSec VPN tunnel on the NVA.